bokeh/bokeh/docs/bokeh/source/docs/gallery.rst

     .. tab-item:: Interaction

+        Bokeh has many interative tools and widgets.
+Only a subset have thumbnails here.
+For more information see the :ref:`ug_interaction` chapter of the users guide.

         .. bokeh-gallery::

             interaction/tools
             interaction/linking
             interaction/js_callbacks
+            interaction/widgets

         .. interaction/legends
-        .. interaction/widgets
         .. interaction/python_callbacks
         .. interaction/tooltips

     .. tab-item:: Bokeh server

         The thumbnails in this section link to live demos hosted at `demo.bokeh.org`_.

         .. bokeh-gallery::